Do you know what’s worse than an abandoned cart? Not knowing why it happened!

 Pinterest conversion tracking allows you to track the actions customers take when they land on your WooCommerce store after interacting with Pinterest ads.

-You can track page visits, add to cart, initiate checkout, and purchase.
+You can track page visits, add items to the cart, initiate checkout, and complete the purchase.

 Here are the steps you need to follow to track WooCommerce conversions with Pinterest ads: